-Economy/Non-Archival Framing: Economy/Non-Archival frames are constructed from painted with with plate glass.
+Economy/Non-Archival Frames are constructed from painted wood with with plate glass.
 They are perfect for our reproduction maps.
 Since our fine art prints are archival (made with archival inks and acid-free papers), UV-resistant glazing nor acid-free boards are required to protect the reproduction.
 To keep costs down and offer the highest quality at the lowest price, Economy/Non-Archival frames are available in one style, black with a square profile.
 Each frame comes with claw hanger on the back.

 - Unframed Fine Art Prints / Reproduction Maps: Small and Medium prints are shipped flat in plastic sleeves with rigid backing boards.
 Intermediate and larger prints are shipped rolled in rigid cardboard tubes with protective acid free paper linings.